naguimaraes/VivadoHLS-2018.2-Fixes/README.md

 ## ERROR: [IMPL 213-28] Failed to generate IP

-This error was found during the HLS Lab 1, Step 5: IP Creation.
+This error was found during the HLS tutorial in Chapter 2, Lab 1, Step 5: `IP Creation`.
 It is related to a problem in the way they export the IP: using the current date, after 2022, will cause an overflow that will make the IP generation fail.
 The error message shown in console will be something like this:

 ```bash
 source run_ippack.tcl -notrace